claytron/resume/index.rst

 - ( 2010-now ) | Director of Engineering | Six Feet Up

-  Lead a team of developers, sysadmins and QA engineers.
+  Led a team of developers, sysadmins and QA engineers.

-  In charge of hiring new developers and sysadmins for the team.
+  Was in charge of hiring new developers and sysadmins for the team.

-  On-board and train new employees.
+  On-boarded and trained new employees.

+  Deployed servers via Salt across Rackspace, Xen VMs and Vagrant.

 - ( 2006-2010 ) | Lead Developer | Six Feet Up

   Started designing websites from requirement to code.
   Built architecture and workflow diagrams in OmniGraffle to present to clients.

-  Learned about deployment tools like Buildout and gained much more UNIX experience.
+  Deployed applications via Buildout across platforms ranging from Solaris to Windows.

 - ( 2004-2006 ) | Junior Developer | Six Feet Up

-  Started creating dynamic websites with Zope and CMF.

-  Then later, Plone and Archetypes.

-  Where I learned Python.
+  Learned how to program in Python while building Zope, CMF and Plone sites.

 - ( 2003 ) | Junior Sysadmin | Six Feet Up